denali-js/core/guides/utilities/addons.md

 ## Installing An Addon

 To install an addon, it must first be published to npm.
-Once you know what the addont is published as, you can use the install command.
+Once you know what the addon is published as, you can use the install command.

 ```sh
 $ denali install addon-name